Finn-Land/IoTCourseMP/Finn/Reflections/reflection09/README.md

 In this lecture we learned about securing MQTT broker connections.

-### 5 different ways to secure MQTT broker communication
+### Five different ways to secure MQTT broker communication

 1. Port 1883: This is typically associated with the MQTT (Message Queuing Telemetry Transport) protocol, which is a lightweight and efficient messaging protocol often used for IoT applications.
 MQTT by itself does not provide security features, so it is crucial to implement security measures like authentication and encryption when using this port for IoT applications.